k10jo01/airbnb/README.md

 # The State of AirBnB in Washington, D.C.

-This repository is for the capstone project I prepared as a Data Science Immersive student at General Assembly.
+This repository is for the capstone project I am currently preparing as a Data Science Immersive student at General Assembly.

 ---